interlock-network/threatslayer/README.md

 Invoke the command `make all` to make the extension.

+Invoke the command `make deploy` to deploy the extension to the Chrome store.

 Invoke the command `make clean` to clean the results of a previous compilation.